babase package

 Bases: object

-A high level directive given to the app.
+Base class for high level directives given to the app.

 Bases: AppIntent